 6 Link reconfiguration procedures

 A UE can be configured, for a serving cell, with a set of periodic CSI-RS resource configuration indexes by higher layer parameter Beam-Failure-Detection-RS-ResourceConfig and with a set of CSI-RS resource configuration indexes and/or SS/PBCH block indexes by higher layer parameter Candidate-Beam-RS-List for radio link quality measurements on the serving cell.
 If the UE is not provided with higher layer parameter Beam-Failure-Detection-RS-ResourceConfig, the UE determines the set to include SS/PBCH block indexes and periodic CSI-RS resource configuration indexes with same values as the RS indexes in the RS sets indicated by the TCI states for respective control resource sets that the UE is configured for monitoring PDCCH.
 If for a control resource set that the UE is configured for monitoring PDCCH, the RS indexes of SS/PBCH blocks or periodic CSI-RS resource configurations in the RS sets indicated by the TCI state for the control resource set do not have same values as indexes for SS/PBCH blocks or periodic CSI-RS resource configurations in the set , the UE determines that the set includes indexes of SS/PBCH blocks or periodic CSI-RS resource configurations with same values as the ones provided by higher layer parameter TCI-StatesPDCCH for the control resource set.
+A UE shall not expect that a two port CSI-RS resource is included in the set .

 ----- Unchanged parts omitted -----

 A UE is configured with one control resource set by higher layer parameter Beam-failure-Recovery-Response-CORESET.
 The UE may receive from higher layers, by parameter Beam-failure-recovery-request-RACH-Resource, a configuration for a PRACH transmission as described in Subclause 8.1.
-After 4 slots from the slot of the PRACH transmission and according to antenna port quasi co-location parameters associated with periodic CSI-RS configuration or SS/PBCH block with index , the UE monitors PDCCH for detection of a DCI format with CRC scrambled by C-RNTI within a window configured by higher layer parameter Beam-failure-recovery-request-window, and in the control resource set configured by higher layer parameter Beam-failure-Recovery-Response-CORESET.
+According to antenna port quasi co-location parameters associated with periodic CSI-RS configuration or SS/PBCH block with index that can be received from higher layers, the UE monitors PDCCH for detection of a DCI format with CRC scrambled by C-RNTI within a window configured by higher layer parameter Beam-failure-recovery-request-window, and in the control resource set configured by higher layer parameter Beam-failure-Recovery-Response-CORESET.
+The window starts at the first symbol of the earliest control resource set configured by higher layer parameter Beam-failure-Recovery-Response-CORESET, that is at least symbols after the last symbol of the preamble sequence transmission, where  is defined in [8, TS 38.101].
 For PDSCH reception, the UE assumes the same antenna port quasi-collocation parameters as for monitoring PDCCH.
-The UE determines the index based on TBD.

 Appendix: Section 8.2 (Random access response) of TS 38.213